Fundamental particles, such as electrons, may be described as particles or waves.

 There is a 100 percent probability that the electron is somewhere - in other words a probability of 1.

-Ψ can be calculated exactly only for nuclei with one electron, i.e. H, He+, Li2+, Be3+, B4+, C5+, etc. In mathematical language, we say that analytic solutions for Ψ are possible only for one-electron systems.
+Ψ can be calculated exactly only for atoms with one electron, i.e. H, He+, Li2+, Be3+, B4+, C5+, etc. In mathematical language, we say that analytic solutions for Ψ are possible only for one-electron systems.
 One-electron systems are often described as hydrogenic - meaning "like hydrogen."

 For all other atoms, ions, and molecules, no analytic solutions for Ψ are possible; approximation methods are necessary to calculate it.